Castlemartin House and Estate: Icehouse

 Near the house and restored in the same period (1980 / 1981) as the church is a sunken icehouse with an elaborate stone entrance, with stairs curving down from both sides.
 The interior is a plain inverted beehive, with a drain at the bottom.

 St Mary's Church

 The church (sometimes, incorrectly, called "Castlemartin Chapel"), founded c.
 1200, was a dependency of Kilcullen Church (at what is now Old Kilcullen), founded c.
 1200.
 The building was last substantially reconstructed in the 15th century (around 1490).
 Having fallen into ruin, St. Mary's was restored by Tony O'Reilly between 1979 and 1980, under the supervision of former Inspector of National Monuments Percy Le Clerc.
 This, the first restoration of a medieval church in Ireland, was authorised on the basis of close adherence to original forms and ongoing reasonable public access.
 As the religious status of the church was no longer clear, it was reconsecrated in 1981.
 At least two of Tony O'Reilly's children have married in the church, and his mother's funeral was held here.
-See main article for more.